What is Camp Kesem?

 How can I get involved?

-For UC Davis students interested in being a camp counselor for the 2014-2015 year, applications are now available with directions on our homepage!
-We have general meetings every Sunday at 6pm in Wellman 7 if you are interested in checking out what we do before you apply.
-Feel free to email our Volunteer Recruitment team at firstname.lastname@example.org to learn more.
+For UC Davis students interested in being a camp counselor for the 2014-2015 year, applications are now closed.
+We have general meetings every Sunday at 6pm in Wellman 7 if you are interested in checking out what we do or if you would like to join a committee.
+Feel free to email our Volunteer Recruitment team at email@example.com to learn more.
 Like us on Facebook to stay updated.
 You can also follow our Instagram page @ckucdavis.

 Our Mission is Twofold